MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/built-in-reports.md

 >[!NOTE]
 >The data management report will be deprecated by the end of May 2022.
-> Access level granularity per APP can be viewed in the 'insights' tab located in the APPs details page.
+> Access level granularity per app can be viewed in the **Insights** tab located in the app's details page.

 Microsoft Defender for Cloud Apps enables you to generate reports that provide you with an overview of files in your cloud apps.